-Applicants are encouraged to develop an overall project that incorporates these principles but is tailored to fit the needs of the communities they serve.
+Applicants are encouraged to develop an overall project that incorporates these principles but is tailored to fit the needs of the individuals and communities they serve.
 Plans to measure the effectiveness of a project should include the use of both qualitative and quantitative data/information.
 While quantitative data/information is based on numbers and mathematical calculations, qualitative data/information is based on written or spoken narratives.
-The purpose of quantitative data/information is to explain, predict, and/or control events through focused collection of numerical data, while the purpose of gualitative data/information is to explain and gain insight and understanding of events through collection of narrative data/information.
+The purpose of quantitative data/information is to explain, predict, and/or control events through focused collection of numerical data, while the purpose of qualitative data/information is to explain and gain insight and understanding of events through collection of narrative data/information.

-Applicants may find it helpful to review the information on evidence-based treatment practices in the Substance Abuse and Mental Health Services Administration's (SAMHSA) Guide to Evidence-Based Practices available at:
+Applicants may find it helpful to review the information on evidence-based treatment practices in Appendix L of this RFP as well as in the Substance Abuse and Mental Health Services Administration's (SAMHSA) Guide to Evidence-Based Practices available at: www.samhsa.gov/ebpwebguide.

-www.samhsa.gov/ebpwebguide as well as in Appendix K of this RFP.